Code-Institute-Submissions/milestone_project_1-6/README.md

 ## Features
 Changing my navbar to dark mode caused problem with toggler vanishing.
-I solved the problem by troubleshooting on Stack Overflow chat community history and used the command "navbar-dark".
-On Stack Overfow I also found the command "ml-auto" (instead of mr-ato) to move my nav-items from the left side of the navbar to the right.
+I solved the problem by troubleshooting on Stack Overflow chat community history , where I found and used the command "navbar-dark".
+On Stack Overfow I also found the command "ml-auto"
+(instead of mr-ato) to move my nav-items from the left side of the navbar to the right.
 I had a problem with white space beneath footer.
 Solved the problem by troubleshooting grids and floats on W3school web site.
-My solution was using the attribute "clear"with the value "both" in css stylesheet.
+My solution was using the attribute "clear" with the value "both" in css stylesheet.

+Built intitially a contact form on containers, rows and columns, but, had some trouble with overflow.
+I decided to delete the entire form and rebuild a new one inside a jumbotron instead.
+I styled the new contact form with support from W3School.
+I was indecivesive of including media querie or not, but, decided against since time was short.
 ### Existing Features
 ### Future implements
 ## Technologies used